indykite/indykite-sdk-web/README.md

 #### Register Setup `IKUIUserAPI.registerSetup()`

-Is optional function which returns you the setup object where you can find the configured register options.
+This is an optional function which returns you the setup object where you can find the configured register options.
 It's useful when you want to dynamically show the register options buttons, for example the OIDC providers (Google, Facebook...), however it's NOT necessary to be called / used for any other reason.